jettylabs-archive/jetty_access_control/website/docs/getting-started/8-assets.md

 ## Tagging assets

-As with groups, Jetty manages tags across multiple tools, but when appropriate applies them in the individual tools.
+As with groups, Jetty manages tags across multiple tools and, when appropriate, applies them in the individual tools.
 Tags are applied to assets, and are automatically inherited through asset hierarchy and through data lineage.
 For example, a tag can be applied to a database table, and thanks to hierarchical inheritance, every column of that table will have the tag applied too.
 Thanks to derived asset inheritance, any other asset that Jetty can detect is built using data from this table will have the same tag applied.
+Read more about these concepts in [Hierarchical vs Derived Inheritance](#).

-There are times, however, when we might want to break this chain of inheritance.
+There are times, however, when you might want to break this chain of inheritance.
 This can be done with a strip_tags object:

 ```yaml
 name: snow.analytics.raw.greenhouse_recruiting_masked